-During the 2020-21 school year, all employees were asked to complete additional training modules within the SafeSchools curriculum to accommodate active shooter training recommendations provided by the SCDE.
+During the 2019-20 school year, all employees were asked to complete additional training modules within the SafeSchools curriculum to accommodate active shooter training recommendations provided by the SCDE.

-Plans to deploy a new Standard Response Protocol (SRP) to all school administrators in a "train-the-trainer" format has been scheduled for the 2021 summer A-Team meeting.
-This training, which was originally scheduled for summer 2020, was rescheduled due to circumstances associated with the COVID-19 pandemic.
+Plans to deploy a new Standard Response Protocol (SRP) to all school administrators in a "train-the-trainer" format has been postponed until an undetermined date due to circumstances associated with the COVID-19 pandemic.